peterosterlund2/texel/doc/proofgame.md

 ## Difficult cases

-It seems inevitable that some positions will be too hard to be solved automatically by the program.
+It seems inevitable that some positions will be too hard to solve automatically by the program.
 This does not mean that a human must solve the problem completely unassisted though.
 If the program fails to find a solution it logs the found proof kernel, the extended proof kernel, the initial path (if found) and the moves leading to the best position found during search (if found).
 This information can be inspected by the human to determine what the problem is.

 If the position is legal but no proof game is found, the move sequence corresponding to the best position found during search could be loaded into a